-Cara House is new construction located at 917 State Street, it will be 23,906 sqare feet, 0.14 miles east from Bethesda House's main location at 834 State Street.
-Twenty-six (26) efficiency units, located on the second and third floors will be permanent supportive housing.
+Cara House will have twenty-six (26) efficiency units, located on the second and third floors will be permanent supportive housing.
 Sixteen beds, on the first floor are emergency shelter (ES) beds.
 The design of the shelter includes 6 efficiency units, which we intend to use for medical respite beds; there will be 5 additional rooms each with 2 emergency shelter beds, and sharing 2 bathrooms with showers that are located in a common space.

 At Cara House, there is a Medical Care office with an exam room and a Psychiatric Nurse Practitioner's office.
 An Intensive Case Manager (ICM) is dedicated to the ES program with additional ICMs dedicated to the PHS program.
 There will also be Social Worker and Education programs.
 The physical and programmatic design of Cara House is unique in Schenectady County, offering housing and emergency services to the medically fragile, chronically homeless, and the re-entry population that experience the greatest challenges in returning to the community.
-Cara House will require close collaborations with Schenectady DSS, Schenectady Dept. of Parole/Probation, Re-Entry Task force, Ellis Hospital, and other area medical service providers.Cara House is the natural evolution in serving the homeless in Schenectady County.
+Cara House will require close collaborations with Schenectady DSS, Schenectady Dept. of Parole/Probation, Re- Entry Task force, Ellis Hospital, and other area medical service providers.
+Cara House is the natural evolution in serving the homeless in Schenectady County.

 The program was designed after years of experience and research.
 Cara House will offer innovative approaches to address the challenges of the homeless population.